Rabat Medina, Maroc ⵍⵎⵖⵔⵉⴱ المغرب - Things to Do in Rabat Medina

 Top Things to Do in Rabat Medina

-Booking Tip: Entry to the kasbah is free, but museum entry costs around 20 MAD.
-Visit early morning (8-10 AM) or late afternoon for the best lighting and fewer crowds.
-The gardens are particularly beautiful during spring months.
+Booking Tip: Entry to the kasbah is free, but the museum costs around 20 MAD ($2).
+Visit in late afternoon for the best lighting and fewer crowds.
+Consider hiring a local guide for 100-150 MAD to learn about the history and hidden corners.

 Shop in the Traditional Souks